 The unlicensed use of our brands by third parties could harm our reputation, cause confusion among our customers or impair our ability to market our services.
 Accordingly, we have registered numerous trademarks and service marks and have applied for registration of our trademarks and service marks in the United States to establish and protect our brand names as part of our intellectual property strategy.
 We do not currently have any registered trademarks in any jurisdiction outside of the United States and the laws of some countries do not protect intellectual property and other proprietary rights to the same extent as the laws of the United States.
 To the extent we expand our international activities, our exposure to unauthorized copying, transfer and use of our proprietary technology or information may increase.
 We cannot assure you that our pending or future trademark applications will be approved.
 Although we anticipate that we would be given an opportunity to respond to any such rejections, we may be unable to overcome any such rejections.
 In addition, in proceedings before the United States Patent and Trademark Office third parties are given an opportunity to oppose pending trademark applications and seek to cancel registered trademarks.
 Opposition or cancellation proceedings may be filed against our trademarks, and our trademarks may not survive such proceedings.
 In the event that our trademarks are successfully challenged, we could be forced to rebrand our services, which could result in loss of brand name recognition.
 Moreover, successful opposition to our applications might encourage third parties to make additional oppositions or commence trademark infringement proceedings against us, which could be costly and time consuming to defend against.
 If we decide to take limited or no action to protect our trademarks, our trademark rights may be diluted and subject to challenge or invalidation, which could materially and adversely affect our brand in the marketplace.
-Certain of the trademarks we may use may become so well known by the public that their use becomes generic and they lose trademark protection.
-Over the long term, if we are unable to establish name recognition based on our trademark and tradenames, then we may not be able to compete effectively and our business may be adversely affected.
-Further, we cannot assure you that competitors will not infringe our trademarks or that we will have adequate resources to enforce our trademarks.
+Certain of the trademarks we may use may resources.
+In accordance with customary practice, we maintain insurance against some, but not all, of these potential claims.
+We may elect not to obtain insurance if we believe that the cost of available insurance is excessive relative to the risks presented.
+The levels of insurance we maintain may not be adequate to fully cover any and all losses or liabilities.
+Further, we may not be able to maintain insurance at commercially acceptable premium levels or at all.
+If any significant judgment, claim (or a series of claims) or other event is not fully insured or indemnified against, it could have a material adverse impact on our business, financial condition and results of operations.
+There can be no assurance as to the actual amount of these liabilities or the timing thereof.
+We cannot be certain that the outcome of current or future litigation will not have a material adverse impact on our business and results of operations.